Do you have a certification process?

 What are benchmarks, norms and percentiles and why does Denison use them?

-Denison compares your organization's data on the Denison Organizational Culture Survey with a database drawn from over 5000 other organizations and provides the results in the form of a percentile score.
+Denison compares your organization's data on the Denison Organizational Culture Survey with a database drawn from thousands of organizations and provides the results in the form of a percentile score.
 This percentile score indicates how well your organization scored in comparison to the other organizations in the normative database.
 For example, if your organization had a score of 94 in the area of Customer Focus, this means that it scored higher than 94% of all the other organizations in the database.
 Contact your Denison Client Manager for more information on the current normative database.

 The use of normative data is a key advantage to using the Denison Surveys.
 The use of normative data is much more meaningful than the use of raw numbers, frequencies, means, or percentages.
 The benefits include: